vivaan19/custom-company-title/README.md

     Go to `Apps` in Odoo, search for `custom_title`, and install it.

-## Configure On-Hand Stock based on POS Location
+## Configure Custom Title in POS and Odoo ERP Back-end

   - First we need to custom document title which is below Favicon inside company
     - Navigate to `Setting` -> `User & Companies` -> `Select a company` -> `Document title` -> `Write your custom title`